AbbasNdop/Planning/Project Information.md

 4. Backup: Schedule regular backups and create disaster recovery plans.

 Each phase is documented in separate folders.
 Feel free to review Starting From:
-- Planning Phase
-- Implementation Phase
+- Planning Phase and Implementation Phase
 - Post Deployment Phase and
 - Dabck up
  leave any comments after review!